oVirt/ovirt-site/source/download/index.html.md

 #### Red Hat Enterprise Linux, CentOS Linux {#RHEL_Installation_Instructions}

 {:.instructions}
-1. Ensure that you have required repositories for your distribution.

-    On CentOS the Base, Optional and Extras repositories are already enabled by default and must be enabled.
+1. Enable the Base, Optional, and Extra repositories (they are enabled by default on CentOS).

     On Red Hat Enterprise Linux you'll need a valid subscription and the following repositories enabled: